an-li/reviewmycourses/README.md

 * initall.py resets the entire database and initializes the courses database with course info from courses.list file.
 * initcourses.py initializes the courses database with course info from courses.list file only.
 To run every time courses.list has been edited or replaced.
 * initdocuments.py initializes the database for documents.
 To run every time the contents of the documents folder have been edited on the server without using the upload form on the course pages.

+Known issues:
+* Entering non-ASCII characters in search box will cause the page to display nothing.
+* Slides on the About page will not display properly on mobile